RedHatInsights/vmaas/README.md

 **V**ulnerability **M**etadata **a**s **a** **S**ervice

 ## What Is This Thing?
-VMaaS is intended to be a microservice that has access to data connecting RPMs, repositories, errata, and CVEs, and can answer the question "What security changes do I have to apply to the following set of RPMs?"
+repositories, errata, and CVEs, and can answer the question "What security changes do I have to apply to the following set of RPMs?"